platformsh/platformsh-docs/src/tutorials/migrating.md

         source_path: private
 ```

-While using the CLI rsync are the most common solutions for uploading files to mounts, you can also use [SCP](https://docs.platform.sh/development/access-site.html#scp).
+While using the CLI and rsync are the most common solutions for uploading files to mounts, you can also use [SCP](/development/access-site.md#scp).

 ### Platform.sh CLI